Merge, analyse and visualize OGGM GCM runs#

 ds_all.append(ds_tmp) # add the dataset with extra coordinates to our final ds_all array

-except RuntimeError as err: # here we land if an error occured
+except RuntimeError as err: # here we land if an error occurred

 if str(err) == 'Found no valid glaciers!': # This is the error message if the GCM, SCENARIO (here ssp) combination does not exist